arvindh-manian/full-stack-open/README.md

 # Repository format
 - Each chapter has a corresponding folder
-- The folders (except for part0, as that was introductory) have top-level READMEs that explain the concepts from that unit and discuss the completed projects
+- The folders that I've completed (except for part0, as that was introductory) have top-level READMEs that explain the concepts from that unit and discuss the completed projects
 - Projects mentioned in the READMEs have associated READMEs that go a bit more in-depth about the technologies and concepts applied in their creations
 - There are more projects in each chapter, but I've only opted to include the ones that
     - Seemed to be significant in terms of new content
     - Didn't provide a lot of code for me to start with

 # Top-Level View of FullStackOpen
 This is a list of all of the topics in FullStackOpen, with the checked-off ones being the topics I've covered.
-I've also attached links to the projects that deal with the listed topics.
+I've also attached links to the projects from that chapter that deal with the listed topics.

 - **Chapter 1: Introduction to React**
     - [x] Introduction to React